nelsonblaha/aws-cloudsearch-scala/README.md

 cloudsearch4s
 ========
-cloudsearch4s is a Scala client of AWS CloudSearch.
+This is a Scala client of AWS CloudSearch.

 ## How to use